Budgeting tips: A guide for beginners

-• A budget is a tool for detailing your income and expenses, typically on a monthly basis.
+• A budget is a tool for detailing income and expenses, typically on a monthly basis.

-• Benefits of budgeting include that it could help you save money, pay down debt and put yourself in a financial position to reach your goals.
+• Budgeting could help you save money, pay down debt and reach your financial goals.

 • Popular budgeting methods include zero-based budgeting and 50-20-30 budgeting.